 Suresh V. Garimella is the 27th president of the University of Vermont.
-A strong proponent of the value of public higher education, President Garimella was drawn to UVM in part because of its status as the land-grant university for Vermont, the home state of Senator Justin Morrill who authored the land grant concept and served as a UVM trustee.
+A strong proponent of the value of public higher education, President Garimella leads UVM with firm emphasis on its status as the land-grant university for Vermont, the home state of Senator Justin Morrill who authored the land grant concept and served as a UVM trustee.

 Drawing on his own experience as a product of public universities, Garimella recognizes the transformative power of education and research and the importance of access and service.
 This is reflected in Amplifying Our Impact, the strategic vision released in the first year of President Garimella’s tenure.

 Working closely with state and local government officials, as well as the university’s medical and health policy experts, President Garimella led UVM’s effort to offer safe, high-quality, in-person education during the COVID pandemic.
-The university’s operational strategy and execution garnered positive recognition at the national level, achieving some of the highest levels of student testing and compliance and lowest levels infection positivity rates.
+The university’s operational strategy and execution garnered positive recognition at the national level, achieving 100% compliance with the university’s vaccine policy and consistently low levels of infection positivity rates.

 A highly cited scholar and researcher and a passionate educator and mentor, Dr. Garimella has made seminal contributions to the field of electronics thermal management and energy efficiency at micro and nano-scales, and in sustainable energy systems technology and policy.
 He has moved to promote UVM’s longstanding commitment to sustainability, a commitment that was underscored in July 2020 when the university’s board of trustees voted unanimously to divest UVM’s endowment of fossil fuel investments.